 2. filing for an LLC or a corporation.

 I am a sole proprietorship.
-People are supposed to send me 1099s, but he’s not going to do that unless I have a corporation or an LLC.
+People usually just send me 1099s.
+But he’s not going to do that unless I have a corporation or an LLC.
 Is he really minimizing his risk?
-Or is this B.S. or what?
+Or is this B.S.?

 — Pete in California